 My rating: 3.5 of 5 stars

-Thank you, Macmillan, for sending me an ARC of this book in exchange for an honest review.
+Thank you, Simon & Schuster, for giving me an ARC of this book in exchange for an honest review.